-The 2021 Impact Report has been released by the Inland Empire Center for Entrepreneurship (IECE) at California State University, San Bernardino (CSUSB), and the data demonstrates that the IECE continues to have a growing and influential economic presence in the region.
+The 2021 Impact Report has been released by the Inland Empire Center for Entrepreneurship (IECE) at California State University, San Bernardino (CSUSB).
+The data demonstrates that the IECE continues to grow and has an influential regional economic presence.

 When the total loans, contracts, and exports were added, the IECE had a net positive economic impact of little more than $70 million in 2021.